piyusharmap/bid-buddy/README.md

     Bid<span style="color: #ef4444">Buddy</span>
 </h1>

-### A plaform designed to handle the process of bidding in most optimal way possible.
+### A platform designed to handle the process of bidding in the most optimal way possible.

 ## Features: